-- If you can't answer the majority of these prompts, that's cool!
+- If you can't answer the majority of these prompts, or if you get stumped by most and feel you don't yet have an idea of what you should write, that's cool!
 It may mean it's not year year to do NaNoWriMo but I actually think you should wait until 1st November and just sit down and write and see what happens.
 Some writers THRIVE from this kind of spontaneity.
 Preptober or planning a story or book just may not be for you.
 Doesn't mean you can't or shouldn't write one.

 - These Preptober prompts are to help you get ready for NaNoWriMo, yes, BUT they're also to help you enjoy the whole process more, to get deeper into your writing and to explore your creativity.
 They are here to help, but to also bring you JOY!